-Original terms and provisions of the loan required MVC to be in compliance with bank covenants (current ratio, tangible net worth and debt service coverage ratio) measured semi-annually on June 30 and December 31.
-Certain covenants were amended on closing of the second financing tranche, including modifications to the tangible net worth requirements starting on December 31, 2017 and non-measurement of the current ratio on December 31, 2017; June 30, 2018; December 31, 2018 and June 30, 2019.
-At December 31, 2017, MVC met the debt service coverage ratio (requirement of 1.2) and the tangible net worth ratio (requirement of \$110.0 million).
+MVC is required to meet three bank covenants: current ratio (starting on December 31, 2019), tangible net worth and debt service coverage ratio, measured semi-annually on June 30 and December 31.
+At December 31, 2018, MVC met the required debt service coverage ratio of 1.2 and the tangible net worth requirement of \$120.0 million.